openpolitics/manifesto/infrastructure.md

 Too much of the national infrastructure that society relies heavily upon is operated for private profit.
 The predictable result being:

 * profits line the pockets of shareholders, instead of being used to improve services
-* shareholders often squirrel away their dividends in tax havens, witholding much needed tax revenue that can be used to benefit society
+* shareholders often squirrel away their dividends in tax havens, withholding much needed tax revenue that can be used to benefit society
 * commercial interest is put before public interest
 * infrastructure improvements are lacklustre or dismissed over keeping costs down and profits up